COP28 Presidency announces measures to strengthen indigenous peoples participation and inclusion

 PHOTO

-Abu Dhabi, UAE : The COP28 Presidency has announced new measures to enhance the effective participation of Indigenous Peoples and authentic visibility of Indigenous People-led solutions at COP28, the high-level climate talks in to be held in Dubai in November.
+ABU DHABI: The COP28 Presidency has announced new measures to enhance the effective participation of indigenous peoples and authentic visibility of Indigenous People-led solutions at COP28, the high-level climate talks to be held in Dubai in November.

 Measures include financial support for Indigenous elders to attend the Conference, subsidized accommodations for 150 delegates from Indigenous organizations, the first-ever translation services for Indigenous Peoples, and funding a report on the economic opportunities of providing direct access to finance for Indigenous Peoples and Local Communities undertaking climate action.